Higher-Order Discontinuous Galerkin Splitting Schemes for Fluids with Variable Viscosity

 In summary, implicit or linearly implicit formulations for the convective term are the most robust choices with respect to target Courant number and linear solver tolerances.
+The applied preconditioning strategies are shown to scale with spatial refinement for a specific, yet practically relevant parameter set corresponding to blood flow.
 Treating the convective term explicitly yields a strict time step restriction, but simpler, and more efficient linear solvers not considered within this work may be used in this case, see also the choices in~\cite{Fehn2018}.
 The linearization of the viscous term does not lead to vast time step restrictions, especially for the splitting scheme.
 For each of the linearization variants, the splitting scheme yields a shorter time to solution, where particularly those allowing for higher Courant numbers are interesting candidates when focusing on implicit(-explicit) time integration schemes.
 The fastest schemes presented here are the fully linearized ones with linearly implicit convective term and linearized viscous term that nonetheless allow for Courant numbers up to 6 in the present case.
 Such schemes are attractive alternatives to the fully implicit ones if the (slightly) decreased robustness and the introduced linearization error are acceptable depending on the specific application at hand.